Exploit-Master12/RigTools-2.0/README.md

-# RigTools-2.0  **THIS ONLY WORKS FOR CHROMEBOOK,NO WINDOWS OR ANYTHING***
-**Rigtools** is an exploit that allows users to run code on extensions, disable extensions, and basically do whatever they want with an extension as long as it has the correct permissions.
-As of October 2024, it is **patched** in Chrome OS 128 and above. **NOT ANYMORE NOW THAT I FOUND AND MADE A NEW VERSION**
+ **THIS ONLY WORKS FOR CHROMEBOOK,NO WINDOWS OR ANYTHING*** **Rigtools** is an exploit that allows users to run code on extensions, disable extensions, and basically do whatever they want with an extension as long as it has the correct permissions.***IT IS PATCHED ON ALL CHROME VERSIONS 133 AND HIGHER*** =-( 😧

 ### How do you use it?